equinix/terraform-provider-equinix/website/docs/r/connect.html.markdown

 page_title: "Packet: packet_connect [DEPRECATED]"
 sidebar_current: "docs-packet-resource-connect"
 description: |-
-  Provides a resource for Packet Connect, which is now deprecated.
+  Provides a resource for Packet Connect, which is now deprecated and will be fully removed in a later release.
 ---

 # packet_connect [DEPRECATED]

 Provides a resource for [Packet Connect](https://www.packet.com/cloud/all-features/packet-connect/), a link between Packet VLANs and VLANs in other cloud providers, which is now deprecated.
+Packet Connect will be fully removed in a later release.

 ## Example Usage